shumengk/Getting-Cleaning-Data-ProgrammingAssignment/README.md

 # Getting and Cleaning Data Course Project
-A simple analysis to tidy the data collected from the accelerometers from the Samsung Galaxy S smartphone, available [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+A simple analysis to tidy the data collected from the accelerometers of Samsung Galaxy S smartphone, available [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ### Files
 * `run_analysis.R` - R script that merges, extracts, labels, and summarizes the data